-Learn how to safely collect and receive blood, tissue, and other samples from patients as well as how to log samples and prepare them for testing, perform routine tests and sample analyses, and set up, clean, sterilize and maintain laboratories and equipment.
+Learn how to safely collect and receive blood, tissue, and other samples from patients in the Medical Laboratory Assistant diploma program at Robertson College Winnipeg.
+As well, you will learn how to log samples and prepare them for testing, perform routine tests and sample analyses, and set up, clean, sterilize and maintain laboratories and equipment.

-Our program is also affiliated with the Department of Human Anatomy & Cell Science and the Department of Microbiology at the University of Manitoba.
-This will allow you to receive further training in the specialized areas of Histology, Cytology, and Microbiology using the university’s state of the art labs.
+Our program is affiliated with the Department of Human Anatomy & Cell Science and the Department of Microbiology at the University of Manitoba.
+This allows our students to receive further training in the specialized areas of Histology, Cytology, and Microbiology using the university’s state of the art labs.

 The Medical Laboratory Assistant program is committed to:

 - Graduating students who are able to pursue a career in the rapidly growing field of Medical Lab Assistants

 - Providing a quality Medical Laboratory Assistant program that aligns with the existing Canadian Society for Medical Laboratory Science (CSMLS) competencies